riz4d/WeatherApp/README.md

 # WeatherApp

-Weather Forcast App in Django framework using [open Weather Api](https://openweathermap.org),that allows users to check the current weather conditions for a given location.
+Weather Forcast App in Django framework using [Openweather Api](https://openweathermap.org),that allows users to check the current weather conditions for a given location.

 ## Demo
 [Click Here](http://weatherapp.rizad.me/)